Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 What if the IP changes?

-If your router assigns dynamic IPs, each time it restarts the IP may change.
-You’ll need to:
+If your router assigns dynamic IPs, the IP may change whenever the router restarts.
+You need to:

-1. Open the app’s Settings on Mac → check the new IP
+1. Open the Settings window in the Mac app → check the new IP

 2. Update the shortcuts with the new IP

-Tip: Configure a static IP for your Mac in your router so the IP doesn’t change.
+Tip: Configure a static IP for your Mac in the router so the IP doesn’t change.

 📥 Download

-I found it so convenient for myself that I’m sharing it for FREE for everyone to use!
+I’ve been using this myself and it’s so convenient that I’m sharing it for FREE for everyone!

-P.S.: In-app auto-update is still a work in progress, the free version keeps failing and I haven’t fixed it yet.
-I’ll come back to it when I’ve learned more 😅
+P/S: In-app auto-update is still a work in progress, the free version keeps failing and I haven’t fixed it yet.
+I’ll come back to it once I’ve learned more 😅

 Please feel free to download, try it out, and send feedback!